-Front Display Device Status Select Desired Device No

-Manual Update followed by
+Front Display of Device Status of Select Desired Device No of Manual Update followed by

 Update Requested

 RCC Number & Ident; this displays the RCC number that the selected device is currently assigned to along with the devices ident.
 You can also change the RCC that the device is logged onto by pressing the Rotary Control when the RCC number is displayed and then selecting a new RCC from the available list.